eternalamit5/Learning-Nuggets/README.md

 We suggest you to install from Anaconda, you can run

-conda create --name ParticleFilterTutorial python=3.7 scipy=1.0.0 numpy=1.14.0 matplotlib=
+conda create --name ParticleFilterTutorial python=3.7 scipy=1.7.1 numpy=1.21.2 matplotlib=3.4.2

 conda activate ParticleFilterTutorial